 McLaren hold the record for most pole positions at Imola, with nine.
 They set the qualifying pace at four consecutive San Marino Grands Prix between 1988 and 1991, and repeated the feat ten years later between 1998 and 2001.
 Six of those occasions were front row lock outs.
 Their most recent pole here was in 2005, when Kimi Raikkonen set the fastest Saturday time.

 2004 is the only time in the last 23 races at the circuit that neither McLaren driver qualified in the top ten.
 Both Norris and Sainz reached Q3 in 2020, with the pair qualifying in ninth and tenth respectively.
-In the last two seasons, both McLaren drivers have qualified in the top seven.
+In both 2021 and 2022, both McLaren drivers qualified in the top seven.
 Norris challenged for a spot on the front row in 2021 but exceeded track limits towards the end of his subsequently deleted lap.

 WINS: 0, POLES: 0, PODIUMS: 0 | 2022 RESULT: BOTTAS 5th, ZHOU 15th